 Dragon Dimsum.
 Prawn gyoza and the shitake dumplings are mind-blowingly good

-Hornid is the old-school Italian restaurant in the city.
+Hornid is the old-school Italian and pizza restaurant in the city.
 Laid back and good.

 There is a branch of UK brewery BrewDog in downtown, too.